 Plot windows consist of two main parts: the Plot Panel containing the actual plotted graphics (by default, at the top), and the Control Panel (by default, at the bottom).
 The Control Panel is where you configure what will be plotted.
 For a simple scatter plot it may just be a case of selecting what columns to plot against each other, but it can get quite detailed.
-If you want more screen space to play with, it can be helpful to float the control panel into a separate window using the Float Controls ( ) toolbar button; you can find this button in both the main and the control panel toolbars.
+If you want more screen space to play with, it can be helpful to float the control panel into a separate window using the Float Controls ( toolbars.
 To unfloat the control panel, either just close the control panel window, or click the Float Controls toolbar button again.
 With floating controls, the window looks like the following figure.